Regular graphs with linearly many triangles: Abstract

 \section{Abstract}

-{A $d$-regular graph on $n$ nodes has at most $T_{\max} = \frac{n}{3} \tbinom{d}{2}$ triangles.
-We compute the leading asymptotics of the probability that a large random $d$-regular graph has at least $c \cdot T_{\max}$ triangles, and provide a strong structural description of such graphs.
+{We compute the leading asymptotics of the logarithm of the number of $d$-regular graph having at least a fixed positive fraction $c$ of the maximum possible number of triangles, and provide a strong structural description of almost all such graphs.

-When $d$ is fixed, we show that such graphs typically consist of many disjoint $d+1$-cliques and an almost triangle-free part.
+When $d$ is constant, we show that such graphs typically consist of many disjoint $d+1$-cliques and an almost triangle-free part.
 When $d$ is allowed to grow with $n$, we show that such graphs typically consist of $d+o(d)$ sized almost cliques together with an almost triangle-free part. }

+This confirms a conjecture of Collet and Eckmann from 2002 and considerably strengthens their observation that the triangles cannot be totally scattered in typical instances of regular graphs with many triangles.